Trump: Asian-Americans not responsible for virus, need protection

 Cui Tiankai said the United States and China needed to work together to combat the virus and he hoped people would follow World Health Organization rules and avoid creating a stigma by linking the virus to a particular location.

-Reporting by David Brunnstrom; Editing by Tom Brown
+Reporting by David Brunnstrom; Additional reportng by Matt Spetalnick; Editing by Tom Brown and Cynthia Osterman